basecamp/handbook/titles-for-support.md

 ## Senior Customer Support Representative, level 3

-* Work beyond customer support tickets is self-directed and doesn't necessarily need to be reviewed, occasionally needs help with choosing items that are impactful.
+* Work beyond customer support tickets is self-directed and doesn’t necessarily need to be reviewed, occasionally needs help with choosing items that are impactful.
 Understands when to initiate on-call workflow without guidance from peers.
 Complete and deep expertise with all versions of Basecamp.
 Can handle any inquiry.
 * Has predictable and high throughput, exceeds CS values, while also maintaining a high level of customer satisfaction.
 Generates new ideas and systems in order to deliver better customer support.
 Is creative and customer-centric.
 Works independently.
 * Can provide material feedback on the work of Level 1-2 customer support and still maintain productivity.
 Can work very effectively with difficult or upset customers.
 Initiates training, publishes to SvN is seen as a leader, "go-to" person on the team.
 * Tests on multiple platforms and reporting findings as Advanced Troubleshooting/Quality Documentation while maintaining regular customer conversations.